ttran375/math210/review-statistics.md

 $$ \alpha = 0.4 \rightarrow z \approx -0.25 $$

 $$ x = \mu + z\sigma = 82 + (-0.25) \times 8 = 80 $$

+## Question 5

+An airline knows from experience that the distribution of the number of suitcases that get lost a day on a certain route is approximately normal with a mean of 15.7 and a standard deviation of 3.6 .
+What is the probability that during a randomly selected day the airline will lose less than 20 suitcases?